hxing9974/itunes-cli/README.md

 # itunes-cli

-A command line interface to iTunes for Mac OS X, written in Python.
+A command line interface to iTunes for macOS, written in Python 2.7.

+## What's New
+- Non-ASCII song/band names are now supported
+- Python 2 requirement is now explicit

 ## Setup